 Jonny Miller has been interviewed for several podcasts and publications.
 Most notably, In 2016, he was featured on The Thinking Atheist podcast, but he has also appeared on The Freeligion Podcast, The Contemplation Hour, and Bad Boys Podcast.
 Along with his band, In Autumn, Jonny has been featured in the Inland Empire's Press Enterprise newspaper several times where he has been interviewed by The Press' Vanessa Franko on P.E.
 Live.
 He has also been interviewed and featured in various local papers and zines including I.E. Weekly, Echo and Buzz, and The UCR Highlander.

 In addition to his creative endeavors, service, and activism, Jonny Miller has worked as a music instructor, sound engineer, event organizer, and music producer.
 For a decade, he taught voice, guitar, piano, drums, bass, ukulele, and recording lessons and classes at Corona Music Center, and for a brief time, he tutored music recording students at Norco College.
 Furthermore, he has an AA in Fine and Applied Arts at Riverside Community College.
-Currently, Jonny resides with his wife in Riverside, where he continues to create, record and perform both as a solo artist and with his band, In Autumn,
+Currently, Jonny resides in Riverside where he continues to create, record and perform as a solo artist.

 For all inquiries, please email Jonny